 Fighting wildfires will always be an inherently perilous business, but perhaps the Yarnell Hill disaster will force the public and policymakers to confront this increasingly dangerous issue, evaluate the options, and take action.

-Download Notes: Wildfires in the American West (6.42 MB pdf)
+- Download Notes: Wildfires in the American West (2426 downloads)

-Download Data: Wildfires in the American West (2.65 MB xlsx)
+- Download Data: Wildfires in the American West (1923 downloads)

 EcoWest’s mission is to analyze, visualize, and share data on environmental trends in the North American West.
 Please subscribe to our RSS feed, opt-in for email updates, follow us on Twitter, or like us on Facebook.